-The externally set assignment or exam theme will be given in January with approx eight school weeks to prepare for it.
+The externally set assignment or examination theme will be given in January with approximately eight school weeks to prepare for it.

 Assessment % of GCSE Details Personal Portfolio 60% The personal portfolio is based on a theme.
 It must consist of a body of research, supporting studies and developmental work leading up to one or more outcomes or to a variety of resolutions.
 It includes at least two work journals and larger pieces using either film, video, digital imaging or light sensitive materials.
 A work journal is a time-based record, with images and annotation.
 It is used to record, analyse work, experiment in, and develop ideas in class time and for prep.
-Everything in it will be assessed along with any other GCSE coursework. $ \chi{1} \chi{2} $ SUPPORTING STUDIES: Eight school weeks allowed for studies to develop ideas (20%) TIMED TEST: 10 hours allowed to complete the final piece of work based on the supporting
+Everything in it will be assessed along with any other GCSE coursework.
+Final Examination 40% The final examination theme is set by the examining board and is in two parts: Supporting Studies: Eight school weeks allowed for studies to develop ideas (20%) Timed Test: 10 hours allowed to complete the final piece of work based on the support studies (20%)

-The personal portfolio and exam work are exhibited for the final moderation carried out by the visiting moderator.
+The personal portfolio and examination work are exhibited for the final moderation carried out by the external moderator.